 In other words, it all depends on what’s causing the toothache!

-If you’re in serious pain, and your toothache won’t go away, we can help.
+If you’re in serious pain, and have a toothache in Edmonton that won’t go away, we can help.
 Our Edmonton emergency dentists are available 24/7, and we have locations throughout the city to serve you.
 You don’t have to suffer all night waiting to see a dentist.
 Come see us right away.